 “Gather ye together with the utmost joy and fellowship and recite the verses revealed by the merciful Lord.
 By so doing the doors to true knowledge will be opened to your inner beings, and ye will then feel your souls endowed with steadfastness and your hearts filled with radiant joy.” ~ Bahá’u’lláh

 The affairs of the Bahá’í community are administered without clergy, through institutions, established by Bahá’u’lláh to foster universal participation and to diffuse knowledge, love, and unity.
-Non-partisan elections and collective decision-making are hallmarks of Baha’i Administration.
+Non-partisan elections and collective decision-making (Baha’i consultation) are hallmarks of Baha’i Administration.
 The Baha’i World Centre is the name given to the spiritual and administrative centre of the Baháʼí Faith which is located in Haifa and Acre, Israel. (photos) The Universal House of Justice is the international governing council of the Bahá’í Faith.

 “Take ye counsel together in all matters, inasmuch as consultation is the lamp of guidance which leadeth the way, and is the bestower of understanding.” ~Bahá’u’lláh

 Unity in Diversity

 Baha’is represent a cross-section of humanity, numbering over five million, from more than 2,112 different ethnic and tribal groups living in over 116,000 localities throughout the world.
 The Baha’i Faith is now recognized by the Encyclopædia Britannica as the second most widely spread independent religion in the world, after Christianity.
 The worldwide Bahá’í community may be the most diverse body of people on earth.
 It is among the world’s most unified organizations, which may be its most distinguishing characteristic: It functions as a world community united in vision and action with “unity in diversity” as its watchword.

 “In reality all are members of one human family…Humanity may be likened unto the vari-colored flowers of one garden.
 There is unity in diversity.
 Each sets off and enhances the other’s beauty.”~‘Abdu’l-Bahá